 LOCSU was established in 2007 to provide support for Local Optical Committee (LOCs).
-Our parent organisations are the Association of Optical Practitioners (AOP), the Federation of Ophthalmic and Dispensing Opticians (FODO) and the Association of British Dispensing Opticians (ABDO).
+Our parent organisations are the Association of Optometrists (AOP), the Federation of Ophthalmic and Dispensing Opticians (FODO) and the Association of British Dispensing Opticians (ABDO).

 LOCSU works to a set of principles which are the foundation of our decision making and strategic focus: